DhruvSoni1611/Brain-Tumor-Detection-Application-/README.md

-# Cancer Check App 🏥🔬
+# Brain Tumor Application 🏥🔬

 An AI-powered web application for brain tumor detection based on deep learning.